Skip to main content

 bucket = "my-terraform-state" # Same bucket for dev, staging, prod

-key = "terraform.tfstate" # Workspace adds prefix, but it's fragile
+key = "terraform.tfstate" # Workspace adds the environment-specific path

 region = "us-east-1"